arnaud-lb/MtHaml/README.markdown

 ## Sass

-[Sass][6] can be used in PHP projects without problem.
-It only depends on Ruby and does not need to be installed on production servers.
+[Sass][6] can be used in PHP projects without problem.It only depends on Ruby and does not need to be installed on production servers.
 So MtHaml will not re-implement Sass.

 ## License